Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S1 Review/Lesson1.md

 * **[Ethereum Stack Exchange](https://ethereum.stackexchange.com/)** - One of _the_ best blockchain developer resources available
   and of course
 * **[GitHub](https://www.github.com)** - Every developer needs an account here.
 It's objectively the best space online to collaborate, discuss and share coding support.

+- Remember to jump in and ask questions.
+Don't pretend to have answers when you don't.
+The learning experience is about being humble and is most rewarding to those willing to ask questions and seek clarity.
+Embrace the "I don't know, and I will find out" attitude.

+>> One of the worst things you can do as a security researcher is pretend to know something you don't.